fricas/fricas/src/doc/sphinx/source/install.rst

 conventions.
 So if you have sources and all prerequisites, then
 ::

-   configure && make && sudo make install
+   ./configure && make && sudo make install

 should work.
 The above will install FriCAS files into ``/usr/local/lib/fricas/``  and put the ``fricas`` command into